 You know what?
 Thank you for this question.
-Your continued deep curiosity about Croatia makes my heart leap with joy.
+Your curiosity about Croatian literature makes my heart leap with joy.
 It’s not only that you seek to uncover a place unknown to you, but you ask to do it through books!

 In an increasingly digitalised world – this is gold.

-And in a world that is increasingly reduced to a bulleted list of tourist attractions, reading local literature seems exceptional.
+And in a world that is increasingly reduced to a bulleted list of tourist attractions, reading translated literature seems exceptional.

 And I mean exceptional as both rare and excellent.